briansteffens/briansteffens.github.io/_posts/2020-01-12-hello-world-from-a-bootloader.md

 directive, it's just a convenience for the programmer to make it a little clearer that the <code>0</code> is the NULL-termination character.</p>
 <div class="highlight highlight-source-assembly"><pre><span class="pl-en">org </span><span class="pl-c1">0x7C00</span></pre></div>
-<p>When the virtual machine boots, it will load our bootloader binary into memory
+<p>When the virtual machine boots, it will load the bootloader binary into memory
 starting at address 0x7C00.
 NASM uses the <code>org</code> directive to figure out what offsets to use for things like jump labels and the message string.</p>
 <div class="highlight highlight-source-assembly"><pre><span class="pl-en">    </span><span class="pl-k">mov</span><span class="pl-en"> </span><span class="pl-v">si</span><span class="pl-s1">,</span><span class="pl-en"> message</span></pre></div>